Zimbabwe: Economy

 Inflation rose from an annual rate of 32% in 1998, to an estimated high of 11,200,000% in August 2008 according to the Central Statistical Office.
 This represented a state of hyperinflation, and the central bank introduced a new 100 trillion dollar note.
 In January 2009, in an effort to counteract runaway inflation, acting Finance Minister Patrick Chinamasa announced that Zimbabweans would be permitted to use other, more stable currencies to do business, alongside the Zimbabwean dollar.
 In an effort to combat inflation and foster economic growth, the Zimbabwean dollar was suspended indefinitely in April 2009.
 In 2016, Zimbabwe allowed trade in the United States dollar and various other currencies such as the rand (South Africa), the pula (Botswana), the euro, and the pound sterling (UK).
 In February 2019, Reserve Bank of Zimbabwe Governor John Mangudya introduced a new local currency, the Real Time Gross Settlement dollar, in a move to address some of the Zimbabwean economic and financial challenges.

 After the formation of the Unity Government and the adoption of several currencies instead of the Zimbabwe dollar in 2009, the Zimbabwean economy rebounded.
 GDP grew by 8–9% per year between 2009 and 2012.
 In November 2010, the International Monetary Fund described the Zimbabwean economy as "completing its second year of buoyant economic growth".
 The pan-African investment bank IMARA released a favourable report in February 2011 on investment prospects in Zimbabwe, citing an improved revenue base and higher tax receipts.
 In January 2013, the finance ministry reported that they had only $217 in their treasury and would apply for donations to finance the coming elections.
 By 2014, Zimbabwe had recovered to levels seen in the 1990s but growth faltered between 2012 and 2016.
 Inflation was 42% in 2018; in June 2019, the inflation rate reached 175%, leading to mass unrest across the country.

+In 2016, Command Agriculture, a government-led agricultural program, was launched for the purpose of boosting food security and agricultural productivity, particularly for maize and wheat.

 Minerals

 The mining sector is lucrative, with some of the world's largest platinum reserves being mined by Anglo American plc, Zimplats, and Impala Platinum.
 Zimplats, the nation's largest platinum company, has proceeded with US$500 million in expansions, and is also continuing a separate US$2 billion project, despite threats by Mugabe to nationalise the company.

 The Marange diamond fields, discovered in 2006, are considered the biggest diamond find in over a century.
 They have the potential to improve the fiscal situation of the country considerably, but almost all revenues from the field have disappeared into the pockets of army officers and ZANU–PF politicians.
-In terms of carats produced, the Marange field is one of the largest diamond-producing projects in the world, estimated to have produced 12 million carats in 2014 worth over $350 million.
+In terms of carats produced, the Marange field is one of the largest diamond-producing projects in the world, estimated to have produced 12 million carats in 2014 worth over US$350 million.

 As of October 2014, Metallon Corporation was Zimbabwe's largest gold miner.
 In 2015, Zimbabwe's gold production is 20 metric tonnes.